astronomer/airflow-guides/guides/airflow-ui.md

 ## Browse

-The Browse tab links to multiple pages that provide additional insight into and control over your DAGs, DAG Runs, and Task Instances for all DAGs in your Airflow environment in one place.
+The Browse tab links to multiple pages that provide additional insight into and control over your DAG Runs and Task Instances for all DAGs in one place.

 ![Browse](https://assets2.astronomer.io/main/guides/airflow-ui/ui_browse_menu.png)